If you read this article, you’ve probably understood that residential property is not your only option when investing in Singapore.

 Just be sure to talk with the Inland Revenue Authority of Singapore (IRAS) beforehand, to know whether you’ll be able to claim it back later.

 Many believe that commercial property is more expensive compared to residential property.
 This is often not the case.

-In fact, to many’s surprise, commercial property is actually cheaper on average compared to residential property.
+In fact, to many people’s surprise, commercial property is cheaper on average compared to residential property.